broadinstitute/juniper0/README.md

 in the reconstruction process, you must include a Variant Call Format (VCF) file per sequence.

-To run `juniper0` with iSNV data, create a sub-folder called `vcf` within the `input_data` folder.
-The `vcf` sub-folder should contain VCF files for any sequence included in `aligned.fasta` that you wish to reconstruct using iSNV data.
+To run `juniper0` with iSNV data, place all available VCF files in the same directory as the metadata file and FASTA file(s).

-The name of each file **must contain the name of the consensus sequence to which is corresponds**.
+The name of each VCF file **must contain the name of the consensus sequence to which is corresponds**.
 As long as the sequence name (ex: `SEQ001a`) is fully present in the VCF name (even as a sub-string, ex:
 `cleaned_final_SEQ0001a_lofreq.vcf`) then `juniper0` will be able to